hustle2live/hustle2live/README.md

 ### Hello there👋, and welcome to my page!

 #### About me:
-  -  🌱 Currently learning OOP Design Patterns
-  -  👨‍💻 Working on React/Node/Typescript/Next.js web-apps (freelance) 🚀🖥
+  - 👨‍💻 Currently Working on Next.js/Typescript project 🚀
-  -  🙋‍♂️ Open to collaborate
+  - Open to collaborate 🙋‍♂️

 ###### &nbsp;